ManuelRoeder/dynaframe_sync/README.md

 - show_prompts, Merge the text prompt into the image
 - orientation, define the image aspect ratio to show: "portrait_only", "landscape_only", "all".
 Defaults to "portrait_only"
 - sync, delete local images that are not available online if enabled, just add new images otherwise.
 User has to track memory usage.
+- qr, generate and show the qr code of the image source for easy download

 The sync is implemented to first check for, wipe and recreate the "path" directory.
 New images are added to the "path" dir from the given MJ gallery.